When nearly imperceptible measurements play such a large role in choosing the correct part, accuracy needs to be your first priority.

 It’s not uncommon for someone to call our company with what I like to call “about” measurements.
 These are measurements taken by eye or with a ruler that can only show measurements down to ⅛” or 1/16”.
 In some cases, basic measurements are enough.
 When it comes to replacement hardware and home repairs, accurate measurements are non-negotiable since hardware can be identical aside from measurements as small as 1/32”.

-When such small measurements are playing such a large role in choosing the correct part, it’s important to supply as many detailed measurements as possible.
+When such small measurements play such a large role in choosing the correct part, it’s important to supply as many detailed measurements as possible.
 If you’re not sure which measurements matter, or if some matter more than others, contact a handyman or the company you plan to purchase the parts from.
 In most cases, they’ll know if the width, depth, thickness, length (or all of the above) is most important and be able to walk you through the measuring process.

 Many people don’t realize that measuring with one instrument may not be as accurate as another.
 For example, a ruler you might find in a school is going to provide less specific measurements than a measuring tape or caliper.
 Even if you are using a measuring tape, some only measure down to 1/16”, while others that you’ll normally find on a handyman’s tool belt can measure down to 1/64”.
 Not all projects will require such precise measurements but it’s good to have a measuring tool that can provide the amount of detail that you’ll need for any repair.